bxe5056/Internal-Tools/DEPLOYMENT.md

 coreAPIToken: your-basic-auth-token-value
 ```

+**Important**:
-**Important**: The `coreAPIToken` should contain your actual Basic auth token value that your application uses for API authentication.
+- The `coreAPIToken` should contain your actual Basic auth token value that your application uses for API authentication.
+- For `docker_token`, use a Docker Hub **Personal Access Token** (strongly recommended).
+Get a token at: https://hub.docker.com/settings/security

 ### 2. Customize .drone.yml